prody/ProDy/doc/tutorial.rst

 Select subset of atoms
 -------------------------------------------------------------------------------

-ProDy :class:`prody.proteins.AtomGroup` instances offer powerful atom selection capabilities that are comparable to that of `VMD <http://www.ks.uiuc.edu/Research/vmd/>`_.
+ProDy :class:`prody.atomic.AtomGroup` instances offer powerful atom selection capabilities that are comparable to that of `VMD <http://www.ks.uiuc.edu/Research/vmd/>`_.
 Full list of selection keywords are given in section :ref:`selections`.
 Here, only a few examples are shown: